hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05h-HTMLForms.md

 9. Please put me outside

-  The form attribute of input fields is useful for putting input fields outside the form itself.
-This form attribute should match the value of another attribute in the `<form>` element the input field belongs to.
+  The form attribute of input fields is useful for putting input fields _outside the form itself._ This `form` attribute should match the value of another attribute in the `<form>` element the input field belongs to.
 Which one?

   a. form<br/>
   b. for<br/>
   c. id<br/>
   d. name<br/>

-  Ans: <br/>
+  Ans: c<br/>
-  Explanation:
+  Explanation: The `form` attribute of input fields is useful for putting input fields outside the form itself.
+The `form` attribute of an external input field must share the same value as the `id` of the form the field belongs to.
+The correct answer is `id`.

 __Source code for the next question (10):__